niranjankvic/simple-jhip-app/README.md

 This application was generated using JHipster 8.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

-This is a monolith app with Angular, Spring Boot, Maven, SQL database (H2 for Dev and PostgreSQL for Prod), JUnit & Cucumber.
+This is a monolith app with Angular, Spring Boot, Maven, SQL database (H2 for Dev and PostgreSQL for Prod), JUnit, Jest & Cucumber.

 ## Project Structure